aditya-suripeddi/covstats/README.md

 ## Future Work / Todos

-1. Unit Tests
+1. Heroku Deploy with addons for db
-2. Heroku Deploy with addons for db along with redis caching layer
+2. Unit tests require more cases
-3. Validation of lat, lon needs review, handled by locationiq server tentatively
+3. Swagger docs can be packed with more info
-4. Swagger docs can be packed with more info
+4. Validation of lat, lon needs review, handled by locationiq server tentatively
 5. Static assets
 6. User authentication